Marjorie Jacobs, MA Social Change, CAGS Integrative Holistic Health

-Marjorie works in the Services Division as a teacher, developer of promising practices, and counselor providing educational support and holistic health coaching.
+Marjorie works in the Services Division as a teacher and developer of promising mind/body interventions, many of which include a variety of mindfulness practices, music-related activities, writing, and movement.
+In addition, she provides educational support and holistic health coaching.
 She is an advocate of the Fivefold Mindfulness Path of Recovery: Mindful Understanding, Mindful Thinking, Mindful Listening, Mindful Speech, and Mindful Actions for Wellness.
-She is actively involved in animal-assisted, mental health interventions with her certified therapy dogs Micah and Carlo.
-In addition, she is a lay Dharma teacher at the Greater Boston Buddhist Cultural Center.
+She incorporates meditation in most of her courses.
+She is involved in animal-assisted, mental health support with her certified therapy dogs Carlo and Bob.
+In addition, she is a lay Dharma (Buddhism) teacher.

 Areas of Expertise

-- Providing supported education and health promotion/wellness counseling and consultations
+- Providing supported education and health promotion/wellness coaching and consultations for young adults

 - Developing resiliency to stress and cultivating optimism

-- Training health care providers in stress hardiness and mindfulness practices
+- Training health care providers in stress resiliency and mindfulness practices

 Jacobs, M. (2009).
 Moving Beyond Stigma & Speciesism: An Unusual Partnership.
 PSR Connections.